 Michael has 30 years leadership and operational experience within the pharmacy and healthcare sector.

-As a qualified pharmacist he has excellent and a highly details understanding of community pharmacy, the NHS and the delivery of healthcare products and services.
+As a qualified pharmacist, he has excellent and a highly detailed understanding of community pharmacy, the NHS and the delivery of healthcare products and services.
 Michael has had national roles within community pharmacy allowing him to apply his diverse and extensive skills-base in people leadership as well as customer-facing business operational and development arenas.
-Michael lead an extensive team of Regional Business Development Managers to drive market leading performance in new commissioned pharmacy-enabled services for NHS, Voluntary and Commercial sector clients.
+Michael led an extensive team of regional business development managers to drive market leading performance in new commissioned pharmacy-enabled services for NHS, voluntary and commercial sector clients.

 Roland is the Strategic Director of Sentinel Healthcare South West CiC and part of the NAPC.
 He has worked in the NHS for the last eight years and has seen both sides of process as provider and commissioner.
 He has worked on numerous projects and developments in particular IT and service transformation.
 Previously he has worked in accountancy, tax and project management.
 Roland fully supports the work of the NAPC and wants to see the NHS flourish in these difficult times.